About

 Students will gain an in-depth introduction to 6 different areas of science (health science, agricultural science, astronomy, creative/digital media, computer science, and sustainability).
 Each lesson will include hands-on activities. - Mentoring

-The focus of these lessons will be to showcase the connection between science and Native Hawaiian culture and practices.
-In addition, Native Hawaiians, who are currently working in science, technology, engineering or math (STEM) careers, will share the knowledge they gained on their journeys with our student participants. - College Transition Support
+The focus of these lessons will be to showcase the connection between science and local culture and practices.
+In addition, professionals in science, technology, engineering or math (STEM) careers will share the knowledge they gained on their journeys with our student participants. - College Transition Support

 These lessons are designed to prepare students for college in STEM fields.
-Topics include: examples of STEM majors and classes, essay writing practice, scholarship program for Native Hawaiian students, helpful educational technology, and a college campus tour (if permitted). - STEM Internships
+Topics include: examples of STEM majors and classes, essay writing practice, scholarship program, helpful educational technology, and a college campus tour (if permitted). - STEM Internships

 Students will have a real-world, firsthand experience working at a STEM workplace in their community.
 During their internship, students will be guided by their mentor to develop introductory skills and gain foundational knowledge in this particular career field. - ʻOhana Gatherings

 Parents/Guardians/Kupuna of participating students will be invited to join our parent workshop series.
-These workshops will be held half online and half in-person (if permitted) at one of our satellite campuses.
-In these workshops, parents/guardians will learn how to support their child(ren) in science learning and college transition at home, participate in Native Hawaiian and local Hawaiʻi culture-based STEM hands-on activities, and learn more about resources for college (such as early college/dual enrollment programs, scholarships/financial aid for Native Hawaiians, and more!).
+In these workshops, parents/guardians will learn how to support their child(ren) in science learning and college transition at home, participate in STEM hands-on activities, and learn more about resources for college (such as early college/dual enrollment programs, scholarships/financial aid, and more!).
 Siblings of student participants are welcome to join the in-person activities too!

 The Team